haslaboratory/haslaboratory.github.io/README.md

 # High-performance Architecture and System Laboratory

-# run and check website
+# Run and check website

-before pull request, observe the website via running `./run_server`.
+Before submitting a pull request, test the website via running `./serve`.